Master's in Space Physics and Engineering

 Design, build, and operate a spacecraft beyond Earth orbit.
 Learn physics of space, orbit maneuvering, Coding for Space, GNC, Microcontrollers, and more.
 The online course immerses participants in a research intensive course to build, assemble a cubesat.
 Engage in discussions on applying to R&D, sensor fusion integration, experiments, software, & systems.

 Course provides certificate on APRA and Foundations of Astronomical Data Science.
-Learn how to apply and analyze astrophysics data with models, lensing, gravity, astronomy tools online, software Platforms.
+With an emphasis on Guidance Navigation and Control (GNC) for flight controlleres, learn how to apply and analyze astrophysics data with models, tools online, and through software.
 Apply knowledge and data advance R&D projects and planets, asteroids, satellites, stars, and more.

-Learn about how to apply skills and advance engineering, technologies, organisms, planetary science, and materials involved in sustaining a settlement on Luna and Mars.
+Learn about how to apply skills and advance engineering, technologies, planetary science, and systems involved in sustaining habitats life support on Moon, Venus, and Mars.
 Learn how ISRU settlement systems,3D printing, agriculture, softwares, and more interfaces with human and machine operations to advance space exploration.

 Timeline & Course Offerings